vickcharles/blockchain-developer-bootcamp-final-project/README.md

 Property Owners will be able to:

 - Connect to metamask wallet
-- Create new properties to rents
+- Create properties to rent
 - Receive montly payments from tenants

 In future features, The property owners will be able to select a trusted third party property manager who will have the role of contract administrator to do some validations actions between the landlord and tenant agreements.